sansin5982/UNIX/Index.md

 ## man

--   Use to find all commands relavant to specific commands
+-   Provides comprhensiv manual for a specific command.

 <table>
 <colgroup>